See also ‘ARREST’

-If the court decides it requires home detention conditions it will require the accused to remain in custody for at least 4 working days to allow time for a Home Detention Report to be prepared.
+If the court decides it requires home detention conditions, it will require the accused to remain in custody for at least four working days to allow time for a Home Detention Report to be prepared.
 A Bail Assessment Report is sometimes sought before a person is released on bail and a similar delay is required.
 Such reports are generally prepared by Correctional Services and assess the suitability of the proposed place of residence as well as the prisoners background, prior offending and prior compliance or otherwise with previous bail (or other supervision) conditions.

 A cash surety may also be a condition of bail.
-Generally this is only required in more serious cases.
+Generally, this is only required in more serious cases.
 A specified sum of money must be lodged before the accused is released.
 Should the accused breach a condition of the bail the sum may be forfeited.

 If the police refuse bail, the matter comes before a magistrate.
 If a magistrate refuses bail the applicant has a right to appeal to the Supreme Court for bail.

-Bail can be also be revoked (cancelled) at a later stage in proceedings.
+Bail can also be revoked (cancelled) at a later stage in proceedings.
 Usually this occurs when the defendant is accused of committing further offences or has otherwise failed to comply with the conditions of the bail.
 The defendant’s release on bail may also be revoked once there has been a finding of guilt but before the sentence is imposed.

 The bail conditions are usually ‘carried over’ and will apply until the matter is finalised or withdrawn.
 All bail automatically requires the defendant not to leave the state and requires their attendance at court on each and every occasion the matter is listed.
 Failure to do so may result in a warrant being issued.
 The magistrate or judge may excuse the defendant from these conditions.